Mathematics (MATH)

 MATH 106 Introduction to Mathematical Thinking (4 crs)

-Prerequisite: MATH 20, or two years of college-preparatory algebra and a suitable mathematics placement test score.
+Prerequisite: C or better in MATH 10, or two years of college-preparatory algebra and a suitable mathematics placement test score.
 Credit may not be earned in both MATH 106 and MATH 101.

 • May not be counted for credit toward a major or minor in mathematics.